Thailand's Royal Coronation: What Bangkok travelers need to know

 Bangkok (CNN) — Thailand's first royal coronation in nearly seven decades is taking place in Bangkok May 4-6, when King Maha Vajiralongkorn Bodindradebayavarangkun will formally ascend the throne.
 For people who travel to Bangkok this weekend, it's a rare chance to witness a landmark moment in Thai history.

-Vajiralongkorn, 66, inherited the crown following the death of his father King Rama IX in 2016, becoming King Rama X. He is the 10th member of the Chakri dynasty, which has ruled Thailand since Rama I took the throne in 1782.
+Vajiralongkorn, 66, inherited the crown following the death of his father, King Rama IX, in 2016, becoming King Rama X. He is the 10th member of the Chakri dynasty, which has ruled Thailand since Rama I took the throne in 1782.

 The coronation ceremonies will include a mixture of sacred Hindu and Buddhist rituals that date back centuries.